A Hitchin connection on non abelian theta functions for parabolic G-bundles: The parabolic Hitchin connection

-In this section, we show that for $M={M}^{par,rs}_{G}$, the condition in Theorem \ref{thm:hitchimain} (ii) is satisfied.
-In fact, we will prove a stronger statements in the set-up of parabolic $G$-bundles. \begin{lemma} Let $M^{par,rs}_{G}$ be the moduli space of regularly stable parabolic $G$-bundles on a curve $C$, then $H^1(M^{par,rs}_{G}, \mathcal{O}_{M^{par,rs}_{G}})=0$. \end{lemma} \begin{proof}It is enough to show that the Picard group of $M^{par,rs}_G$ is discrete, since $H^1(M^{par,rs}_{G}, \mathcal{O}_{M^{par,rs}_{G}})=0$ can be considered as the Lie algebra of the Picard group of $M^{par,rs}_{G}$.
-Hence it is enough to show that the Picard group of the corresponding moduli stacks $\mathcal{P}ar_{G}^{rs}(C,\vec{P})$ is discrete.
-Now by \cite{LaszloSorger:97}, it is known that the Picard group of the moduli stack $\mathcal{P}ar_{G}(C,\vec{P})$ of quasi-parabolic $G$-bundles is discrete.
-Thus we will be done if we can show that the codimension of the complement of the regularly stable locus has codimension at least two as it will induce an isomorphism on the Picard groups (cf.\ \cite[Lemma 7.3]{BH2}).
-Now applying Lemma \ref{lem:codimension}, the result follows. \end{proof} \begin{lemma} With the same notation as in Lemma \ref{lem:welters1}, we have $H^0(M^{par,rs}_{G}, \mathcal{T}_{M^{par,rs}_{G}})=0$. \end{lemma} \begin{proof}The proof follows the steps as in Hitchin.
-Firstly $\mathcal{T}^{\vee}_{M_{G}^{par,rs}}$ embeds into the moduli space of strongly parabolic $G$-Higgs bundles $\mathcal{H}_{\Ccal/S}^{spar, G}$.
-Now given a global vector field on $M^{par,rs}_{G}$ paired with the cotangent bundles, given a function on $\mathcal{T}^{\vee}_{M_{G}^{par,rs}}$ which via Hartogs' theorem extends to a function of degree one (with respect to the $\mathbb{C}^*$-action) from $\mathcal{H}_{\Ccal/S}^{spar, G}$.
-Since the Hitchin fibration is proper with connected fibers \cite{Hitchin:87b, DonagiPantev:12, BW1, BW2,Yun, LogaresMartens:10} it descends to a function on the Hitchin base.
-This is impossible since the degree of homogeneity is one.
-Thus we are done. \end{proof}
+\begin{proof}It suffices to show that the Picard group of the moduli space $M^{par,rs}_G$ is discrete, since the space $H^1(M^{par,rs}_{G}, \mathcal{O}_{M^{par,rs}_{G}})$ can be considered as the Lie algebra of the Picard group of $M^{par,rs}_{G}$.
+Hence, it is enough to show that the Picard group of the corresponding moduli stack $\mathcal{P}ar_{G}^{rs}(C,\vec{P})$ is discrete.
+By \cite{LaszloSorger:97}, it is known that the Picard group of the moduli stack $\mathcal{P}ar_{G}(C,\vec{P})$ of quasiparabolic $G$-bundles is discrete.
+Thus, we will be done if we can show that the codimension of the complement of the regularly stable locus has codimension at least two, as the inclusion will then induce an isomorphism on the Picard groups (cf.\ \cite[Lemma 7.3]{BH2}).
+But this is the content of Lemma \ref{lem:codimension} below. \end{proof}